Nechtan (mythology): Description

 He inhabited the otherworldly Síd Nechtain, the mythological form of Carbury Hill.
 In the Dindsenchas Nechtan is described as the husband of Boann and the son of Nuadu.
 Elsewhere in the Dindsenchas Nechtan is said to be the son of Labraid or called "mac Namat".
 Similarly in the Book of Invasions Nechtan is named along with his brother Caicher as the sons of Nama, sons of Eochu Garb, but Caicher is elsewhere in the same text named as the son of Nuada.

 Only Nechtan and his three cup-bearers named Flesc, Lam, and Luam were permitted to visit the Tobar Segais or "Well of Wisdom" into which nine sacred hazel trees dropped their wisdom-bearing nuts.
 In that well swam the Salmon of Wisdom, which ate the hazelnuts.
 Eating one of the salmon could in turn imbue a person with knowledge of all things.

 In the Book of Invasions Nechtan killed Cairpre and was in turn killed by Sigmall, the grandson of Midir.

+Legacy

-LegacyNechtan or Nectan became a common Celtic name and a number of historical or legendary figures bear it.
+Nechtan or Nectan became a common Celtic name and a number of historical or legendary figures bear it.
 Nechtan was a frequent name for Pictish kings.
 Nectan of Hartland, said to have lived in the 5th century AD, is the patron saint of Hartland, Devon.
 Some however argue that St. Nectan never existed as a historical person, but was instead a Christianized form of the god Nechtan.

 St Nectan's Kieve in St Nectan's Glen near Tintagel, Cornwall is said to be named for St. Nectan - though this is a Victorian invention.
 The place was called Nathan's Cave in 1799. and was named after a local landowner.

 The name MacNaughton derives from "MacNeachdainn", meaning "Son of Nechtan."